owncloud-archive/documentation/admin_manual/index.rst

 ownCloud server is available in three editions:

-* The free community-supported Server.
+* The free community-supported server.
 This is the core server for all editions.
 * The Standard Subscription for customers who want paid support for the core Server, without Enterprise applications.
 * The Enterprise Subscription provides paid support for the Enterprise Edition.